kruppatomi/ERP/README.md

 # ERP
-This is a lightweight ERP project made with python
+This is a lightweight ERP terminal project made with python